-- 1. Select the Preferences entry from the File menu. - 2.
+- 1. Select Preferences entry from the File menu. - 2.
 Select the MIDI page. - 3.
-In the Sync section select Receive Clock from the Mode menu. - 4.
-Select the Input button to see a list of available MIDI input devices. - 5.
-Check the box of the port that is connected to the device sending the MIDI clock signal (the device you want Maschine to sync with). - → Maschine can now receive MIDI Clock from this external device.
+In the Sync section select Receive (Receive Clock) from the menu. - Select the Input button to see a list of connected devices. - 5.
+Check the name of the device sending the MIDI clock (the device you want Maschine to sync with). - → Maschine can now receive MIDI Clock from an external device